 7. Multiplan paywall

 When it comes to offering multiple subscription plans, again, there’s no standard way.
-There’re apps offering everything from two to five subscription options.
-Let’s take a quick look at the most popular ones.
+There are apps offering everything from two to five subscription options.
+But before we proceed to explore the popular approaches, let’s have a look at the fresh data from our 2023 report that shows the revenue distribution by the number of products on paywalls.

 Offering two premium plans